SilasMarvin/wasmind/actors/delegation_network/README.md

 - **`delegation_network_coordinator`** - Tracks agent relationships and prevents invalid operations
 - **`check_health`** - Monitors agent conversations and spawns health analyzers when needed

-Each actor is relatively simple (~50-200 lines of core logic), demonstrating how complex systems can emerge from simple, composable building blocks using Wasmind's actor model.

 ## Usage